Dasharo/docs/docs/variants/msi_z690/gpu-hcl.md

 found in [Hardware Matrix](hardware-matrix.md) documentation.

 Legend:

-* GPU name - the full name of GPU including vendor and model name.
+* GPU name: the full name of GPU including vendor and model name.
-* Memory size - total amount of GPU memory declared by vendor.
+* Memory size: total amount of GPU memory declared by vendor.
-* Memory type - GPU's type of memory.
+* Memory type: GPU's type of memory.
-* Bandwidth - GPU's bandwidth.
+* Bandwidth: GPU's bandwidth.
-* PCI-E Architecture - declared by producer generation of PCI-E architecture.
+* PCI-E Architecture: declared by producer generation of PCI-E architecture.
-* Multi-Graphics Technology - information about support for Multi-Graphics Technology.
+* Multi-Graphics Technology: information about support for Multi-Graphics Technology.

 Information about GPU might be read from GPU package or documentation.